ylvao/mrchem/doc/users/user_inp.rst

 The ``kain`` (Krylov Accelerated Inexact Newton) keyword gives the length of the iterative subspace accelerator (similar to DIIS).
-The ``rotation`` keyword gives the nuber of iterations between every orbital rotation, which can be either localization or diagonalization, depending on the ``localize`` keyword.
+The ``rotation`` keyword gives the number of iterations between every orbital rotation, which can be either localization or diagonalization, depending on the ``localize`` keyword.
 The first two iterations in the SCF are always rotated, otherwise it is controlled by the ``rotation`` keyword (usually this is not very important, but